Abbie Eaton: SAXMAX

-Production Touring Car Trophy & British GT
+Dunlop SportMaxx Production Cup & British GT

-In 2009, Eaton moved into her first year of adult car racing in the Production Touring Car Championship, driving a Vauxhall Corsa SRi-R. She won the class B championship outright with 9/18 wins, sixteen podium positions, and seven fastest laps, finishing second overall in the championship.
+In 2009, Eaton moved into her first year of adult car racing in the Dunlop SportMaxx Production Cup, driving a Vauxhall Corsa SRi-R. She won the class B championship outright with 9/18 wins, sixteen podium positions, and seven fastest laps, finishing second overall in the championship.

 In 2010, Eaton was without a team when her British GT debut fell through a few weeks before the season was due to start.
 However, she did manage to make one race in the Mazda MX-5 Mk1 championship, finishing third out of over 90 entries.

 Mazda MX-5 Cup

-In 2011, Eaton raced a rear wheel drive Mazda MX-5 Cup car.
+In 2011, Eaton raced a rear wheel drive Mazda MX-5 Cup Mk3 car.
 After a tough season where she missed several rounds due to a lack of budget, Eaton managed to achieve eleven top-ten finishes and a third place qualifying position.

-Eaton competed in a handful of races in the 2012 Mazda MX-5 Cup, but had to withdraw owing to family circumstances.
+Eaton competed in a handful of races in the 2012 Mazda MX-5 Cup, but had to withdraw due to funding issues.